 Third Age Matters is the magazine of the University of the Third Age.
 Its reviewer, Eric Midwinter, co-founder of the U3A in the UK, considers: “It would be difficult to visualise a more complete and wide-ranging compendium than this on how to cope with the pressures and perils of later age. ...
 Health, with more than 200 pages, housing, legal matters, finance and all other facets of later life are comprehensively and sympathetically treated, with a user-friendly structure and presentation.
 There should be a copy in every library, council office, doctor’s practice, MP’s surgery, Citizens Advice Bureau, Age UK office, if not in every household.”
 Read the full review published on 15 February 2018 here.

-Thirteen years ago, in 2004, Marion Shoard wrote A Survival Guide to Later Life.
+In 2004, Marion Shoard wrote A Survival Guide to Later Life.
 Her new book, How to Handle Later Life, replaces this earlier work, deepening and updating its coverage and extending into new areas.

 Read reviews of 'A Survival Guide to Later Life' →